-A hearty, earthy soup that will warm you up on a stubbornly cold spring day.
+A hearty, earthy soup that will warm you up on a stubbornly cold day.
 The whiskey adds a subtle complexity that seems to bring out all the other flavours.

 Feeds 4 – 6

 2 – 3 slices of smoked streaky bacon, thinly sliced

 ½ tbsp butter

 2 – 3 leeks (depending on size), cleaned

 2 cloves garlic, minced